-The War Museum received an unqualified audit report for the period 2021/2022, with a compliance finding.
+The War Museum received an unqualified audit report for the period 2022/2023, with no findings.
+The audit implementation plan is therefore still based on passed findings.

-Type of Audit Finding Description of Audit Finding Activity to address the issue Due date for completion Responsibility Comments Compliance Material adjustments of AFS Handing in to internal audit for detailed review before submission to AGSA.
-23 May 2023 CFO None
+Type of Audit Finding Description of Audit Finding Activity to address the issue Due date for completion Responsibility Comments Compliance Material adjustments of AFS Review of AFS by internal audit prior to submission to AGSA.
+15 May 2024 CFO None